+Nervous about starting a new job?
 First day job nerves are something we all experience at some point.
-They can cause sleepless nights, anxiety and a loss of focus, leading to a potentially abysmal first impression.
+They can cause sleepless nights, anxiety and a loss of focus, leading to a potentially bad first impression.

-Overcoming first day nerves is easier than you might think.
-With a few simple techniques, you can walk into a new office looking confident and feeling prepared for the challenge.
+However, overcoming first day nerves is easier than you might think.
+With a few simple techniques, you can walk into a new office looking confident and feeling prepared for your first day.

 Preparation is an excellent cure for new job nerves—no one wants to arrive in a new office on day one feeling dishevelled and caught off-guard.

 The night before you’re due to start, make sure you get a good night’s sleep and that you’ve set a morning alarm which gives you plenty of time to get ready and leave early.